-The operator Unzip takes a closed-system property and yields an open-system property, and roughly means
+The operator Unzip serves this purpose, by taking a closed system described by P, and using it as G, whereas it passes as A a (safety) property weaker than G. So Unzip takes a closed-system property and yields an open-system property, and roughly means

-While the environment does not take any step that definitely blocked the assembly, the component's next step should not definitely block the assembly, and the assembly should not have been blocked in the past.
+While the environment does not take any step that definitely blocked the assembly (P), the component's next step should not definitely block the assembly, and the assembly should not have been blocked in the past.